dotnet/designs/proposed/resource-limit.md

     // Release remaining resources
     public void Dispose();

-    // This static `Resource` is used by rate limiters or in cases where `Acquire` returns false. public static Resource SuccessNoopResource = new Resource(true, null, null);
+    // This static `ResourceLease` is used by rate limiters or in cases where `Acquire` returns false. public static ResourceLease SuccessfulAcquisition = new ResourceLease(true, null, null);
-    public static Resource FailNoopResource = new Resource(false, null, null);
+    public static ResourceLease FailedAcquisition = new ResourceLease(false, null, null);
 }
 ```